martin-vi/deegree-docker/README.md

 deegree docker container
 ========================

-deegree version 3.3.9 webservice with docker using tomacat+deegree bundle from the deegree.org website
+deegree version 3.3.9 webservice with docker using tomcat+deegree bundle from the deegree.org website

 Usage
 -----